munificent/ui-as-code/in-progress/optional-semicolons.md

     the resulting code to be parsed differently.
 I've never seen a newline appear here in real code.

 *   No changes are needed for adjacent strings.
-The specification says adjacent string literal tokens are implicitly concatenated and that process happens before parsing when terminating tokens might come into play.
+Since we *do* allow and ignore newlines between a series of strings, the existing grammar rule for `stringLiteral` is fine.

 *   Change `declaredIdentifier` to: